1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 The following pictures show the underside view of these parts.

 ![Soldered connections](../assets/images/bed_K2Pro_bedplate-connectors_web.jpg)

+Here you can also see the acceleration sensor, the following picture shows it in a closeup view.

 ![Closeup connector](../assets/images/bed_K2Pro_bedplate-connector-closeup_web.jpg)

 When you take a look underneath the bed itself, you'll spot a little foam piece secured by Kapton tape as you can see in the following picture.